-Writings related to an item on the Planning Commission meeting agenda distributed to members of the Commission within 72 hours of the meeting are available for public review on the official Town of Los Gatos website.
-Copies of desk items distributed to members of the Commission will also be available for public review on the official Town of Los Gatos website.
+Writings related to an item on the Planning Commission meeting agenda distributed to members of the Commission within 72 hours of the meeting are available for public inspection at the reference desk of the Los Gatos Town Library, located at 100 Villa Avenue; the Community Development Department and Clerk Department, both located at 110 E. Main Street; and are also available for review on the official Town of Los Gatos website.
+Copies of desk items distributed to members of the Commission at the meeting are available for review in the Town Council Chambers.